This is the first installment of the B2B Social Media series.

 Even though it makes sense that the B2B audience favors the business based LinkedIn platform, each industry varies in regards to its B2B social media strategy.
 For example, both computer hardware and professional services rely heavily on their Facebook audience for B2B social media marketing.
 In fact, computer hardware B2Bs have a Facebook following up to seven times larger than they do on LinkedIn, as pictured in the following graph:

-It’s worth noting that the software, financial and machinery sectors also count on Facebook as much, or more, than LinkedIn.
+It’s worth noting that the software, financial, and machinery sectors also count on Facebook as much, or more, than LinkedIn.
 In contrast, the medical, engineering, motor vehicle, construction and biotech audiences all heavily favor LinkedIn for their B2B social media feeding.
 The network choices make sense since Facebook initiates a one-to-many conversation that addresses mass audience while LinkedIn is more focused on one-on-one sale.

 The Bigger Audience, The Better?

 For B2B business, nurturing a relationship matters more than getting more followers.
 Engagement should be your primary metric for measurement.
-Research shows that niche industries with a smaller audience such as pharmaceutical and financial service size had better engagement.
+Research shows that niche industries with a smaller audience such as pharmaceutical and financial service size had a better engagement.
 And LinkedIn appears to be the niche industries’ best choice to hold a deeper, engaging conversation.

 So Which One?